jayveelotino9/Data-Cleaning-Project-Layoffs-Dataset-MySQL-/README.md

 This project focuses on cleaning a real-world layoffs dataset using MySQL.
 The goal was to prepare the raw data for analysis by removing duplicates, fixing inconsistencies, and handling missing values.

 ## Dataset
-- Source: Alex The Analyst – MySQL YouTube Series
+- Source: Alex The Analyst – MySQL YT and Github
 - Topic: Tech company layoffs data

 ## What I Did